hifahd/chatbot-platform/README.md

 ## Assignment Requirements

-This chatbot platform implements the requirements for the Yellow.ai Software Engineer Intern assignment:
+This chatbot platform implements the requirements for the Software Engineer Intern assignment:

 - Authentication System: JWT/OAuth2 with email/password
 - Project/Agent Management: Create and manage multiple projects with custom prompts